Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 99+ Photos

 In 1956, Wilson was born in Los Angeles.
-Her father, was the bartender Hassan Halilov Ibrahimoff (1920-2009).
+Her father, Hassan Halilov Ibrahimoff (1920-2009), was a bartender.
 He was born to a Pomak family in Oraio, Greece.
 The Pomaks being a Bulgarian Muslim minority population in northeastern Greece.
 Ibrahimoff migrated to the United States in 1949, and legally changed his name to Allan Wilson in 1960.
 Ibrahimoff was born to a Muslim family, but converted to Orthodox Christianity upon his marriage.
 Wilson's mother was Dorothea Tzigkou.
 She was an ethnic Greek woman from Sotirë in southern Albania.
 Dorothea was part of a Greek minority population in Gjirokastër County.
 Wilson was brought up as an Orthodox Christian by her parents, and has continued practicing her religion into adulthood.

 In 1972, Wilson made her television debut in an episode of the sitcom "The Brady Bunch" (1969-1974).
 She portrayed Pat Conway, one of the candidates for the position of head cheerleader.
 Her character was depicted as a one-shot rival for the regular character Marcia Brady (played by Maureen McCormick).
 Afterwards, she started regularly appearing in guest-star roles in television.